The program offers a Bachelor of Arts in Human Biology, as well as a minor and an honors program.

 HUMBIO 144.
 Boys' Psychosocial Development.
 3 Units.

 From early childhood through adolescence.
 Emphasis is on how boys' lives and experiences are embedded within their interpersonal relationships and social and cultural contexts.
-Interdisciplinary approach including perspectives from fields such as psychology, sociology, anthropology, family studies, and education.
+Interdisciplinary approach including perspectives from fields such as psychology, sociology, and education.
 Prerequisite: Human Biology core, or Developmental Psychology , or consent of instructor.

 HUMBIO 145L.
 The Biology and Evolution of Language.
 4-5 Units.